srl-labs/containerlab/docs/install.md

 * Containerlab (using the package repository)
 * [`gh` CLI tool](https://cli.github.com/)

-The script supports the following OSes:
+The script officially supports the following OSes:

 * Ubuntu 20.04, 22.04, 23.10
 * Debian 11, 12
+* Red Hat Enterprise Linux 9
+* CentOS Stream 9
+* Fedora Server 40 (should work on other variants of Fedora)
+* Rocky Linux 9.3, 8.8 (should work on any 9.x and 8.x release)

 To install all components at once, run the following command on any of the supported OSes: